 Send processed data from Unstructured to a Delta Table, stored in Amazon S3.

-The following video shows how to fulfill the minimum set of S3 prerequisites:
+The following video shows how to fulfill the minimum set of Amazon S3 requirements to store Delta Tables:

 The preceding video does not show how to create an AWS account or an S3 bucket.

-For more information about prerequisites, see the following:
+For more information about requirements, see the following:

 • An AWS account.
 Create an AWS account.